White Uno Gang: Roberto Savi

 Known as the Monk (il monaco) for his silent character, Roberto Savi was the first of the gang to be arrested.
 He was born in Forlì on 19 May 1954 and, together with his brother Alberto, was a member of the Polizia di Stato at the police headquarters in Bologna.
 At the time of his arrest he held the rank of assistant chief and worked in the operations centre.

 As a young man he was an activist in the far-right Fronte della Gioventù.

 In 1976, at the age of 22, Savi entered the police force and took service in Bologna.
 He was transferred to the operations centre in 1992 for disciplinary reasons, after shaving the head of a young boy found in possession of narcotic substances.

-During the trial, his wife, who was aware of his criminal activities, described him as a strange and aggressive man with a taciturn and reticent character, who didn’t spend much time with people apart from his brothers and spent much of his time playing video games.
+During the trial, his wife, who was aware of his criminal activities but was too scared to report them, described him as a strange and aggressive man with a taciturn and reticent character, who didn’t spend much time with people apart from his brothers and spent much of his time playing video games.
 He had threatened her with a pistol on a number of occasions.

 Savi's blunt coldness shocked the audience as he described the most atrocious crimes he committed; when answering questions in the courtroom, he would respond with "affirmative" or "negative".

 Roberto Savi was sentenced to life imprisonment.
 On 1 October 2008 he remarried a Dutch inmate in Monza prison.

 Fabio Savi

 Known as "the tall one" (In Italian: il lungo), Fabio was the co-founder of the gang.
 Born in Forlì on 22 April 1960, like his brothers he also applied to join the police, but issues with his eyesight prevented him.
 He was reportedly arrogant and aggressive and had a bad temper.

 He worked as a coachbuilder and truck driver, living in Torriana with his Romanian girlfriend, Eva Mikula, whose testimony was decisive in the resolution of the case.

 Together with Roberto, he was involved in all of the gang’s crimes.
 Fabio was arrested a few days after his brother while trying to leave the country.
-After being sentenced to life imprisonment, he was transferred to the Sollicciano prison in Florence, and later to Fossombrone.
+After being sentenced to life imprisonment, he was transferred to Sollicciano Prison in Florence, and later to Fossombrone.